AnimalXing/forestbot/README.md

 # forestbot
-A python method that prints out emoji forest.
+A bot that spawns emoji forest.
-The idea is from a bot account from mastodon. (@forestbot@hellsite.site) I want to make a python method with similiar functions.
+The idea is from a bot account from mastodon. (@forestbot@hellsite.site) You can find the bot on Twitter https://twitter.com/forests_bot
-When you run the file, a unique emoji forest will be created: